 The official hashtag of Marquette University Basketball.

 The demographics of Marquette make campus ground zero in the pop vs. soda debate, as shown by this map of regional dialect.
 These terms are both uses frequently at Marquette, and casual use of either term can often result in full-fledged debate.

 7. I Be Chillin, Doe

-Hashtag popularized by men’s basketball student athlete Davante Gardner, which reflects his laid-back demeanor.
+Hashtag popularized by men’s basketball alum Davante Gardner, which reflects his laid-back demeanor.
 The term has become a catchphrase among Marquette basketball fans and has been used on signs in the student section.